lb15/basal-to-multiciliated/README.md

 Script and data uploads are currently ongoing during the submission process.

 Individual scRNA-seq datasets
   - Each dataset was individually analyzed.
 R scripts for each dataset can be run using output from Cellranger.
+Includes SoupX and removal of Scrublet identified doublets.

 Integrated scRNA-seq datasets
+  - main integration script is called seurat_integration.R.
   - Tdsort, NS, WtAd3, and Ad3 datasets were integrated to create the dataset depicted in Figure 1A.
   - Gmnc, Mcidas, and NT1 datasets were integrated to create the dataset depicted in Figure 3.